 (Laughs) Sounds like a long way.
 Yeah, of course, you always get aware of the conditions of work, mostly, if the door is closed, you might be also a bit more critical than when it's wide open.
 And you are dancing through this made up environment.
 So if you have to install your place yourself, maybe you start with a different attitude.

-But then, even doing critical performances in a rather open and independent art scene, I was totally confronted to this place or this condition of the making of art, which is a very special condition, of course, because talking as a Swiss white guy, this is a totally, totally privileged position.
+But then, even doing critical performances in a rather open and independent art scene, I was totally confronted to this place, or this condition of the making of art, which is a very special condition, of course, because talking as a Swiss white guy, this is a totally, totally privileged position.
 And for many years, that wasn't so clear for all of us, whatever you're doing that it was so much connected on what society actually put in place as a kind of a system where the cultures and the art scene plays its role.
 We just did our shows, because we felt excited to dance and show something that we can do and to entertain the audience, but also entertain ourselves by being in nice artistic groups and talking about fancy topics.
 While doing this, you get more and more into this discussion with yourself about what are you actually doing?
 And what is creating?
 Who pays for it?
 And why?
 And what is it creating in a bigger context by joining this art market machinery?

 It wouldn't be the same if someone is talking from another perspective or from another geographical spot.
 So this is very specific what I'm saying.
 But I think it's the only position I can take for myself, being in this equal responsibility of the arts as having this kind of pole position or privileged position, to put it into question and actually to dismantle it and maybe create a new system that is more…more fair and more accessible for others who are not in this privileged position.